 About the Film

-The film brings us into the world of the anchor-outs, which is often unknown to outsiders beyond the stereotypes.
-The participants of the film are resourceful and skilled mariners, who look after one another.
-Throughout the film, they grow increasingly desperate, as they feel trapped, under surveillance, and at risk of losing their homes and way of life.
+The film brings us into the world of the anchor-outs through the lives of two residents, Kim Slater and Einstein Bernstein; a world which is often unknown to outsiders beyond the stereotypes.
+The anchor-outs are resourceful and skilled mariners who look after one another.
+Throughout the film, they grow increasingly desperate, as they feel trapped, surveilled, and at risk of losing their way of life.
 We also hear from the harbormaster, and learn of the county’s justification for their policies and actions.

-The film is a conversation about who ‘deserves’ to exist where.
+We hope that our film will spark a conversation about who ‘deserves’ to exist where.

 Director/DP Clara Mokri (left) and Director Katie Bernstein (right) on location in Sausalito, CA